 Near Buckingham in Buckingham County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
-A significant historical date for this entry is April 12, 1865.
+This historical marker is listed in these topic lists: African Americans • Civil Rights • Education.
+In addition, it is included in the Civil Rights in Education Heritage Trail series list.
+A significant historical year for this entry is 1925.

 Location.
-37° 32.81′ N, 78° 31.509′ W. Marker is near Buckingham, Virginia, in Buckingham County.
-Marker is at the intersection of Anderson Highway (U.S. 60) and Lee Wayside Road, on the right when traveling east on Anderson Highway.
+37° 32.728′ N, 78° 31.501′ W. Marker is near Buckingham, Virginia, in Buckingham County.
+Marker can be reached from Lee Wayside Road, 0.1 miles east of West James Anderson Highway (U.S. 60), on the left when traveling west.
 Touch for map.
-Marker is in this post office area: Buckingham VA 23921, United States of America.
+Marker is at or near this postal address: 84 Lee Wayside Rd, Buckingham VA 23921, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-One-Room Schoolhouse (about 500 feet away, measured in a direct line); Buckingham Courthouse (approx. ¾ mile away); Confederate Soldiers of Buckingham County (approx. 1.7 miles away); Thomas Jefferson’s Lost Courthouse (approx. 1.7 miles away); Buckingham County War Memorial Thomas Jefferson’s Lost Courthouse (approx. 1.7 miles away); a different marker also named Thomas Jefferson's Lost Courthouse (approx. 1.8 miles away); a different marker also named Buckingham Courthouse (approx. 2 miles away).
+At least 8 other markers are within 2 miles of this After Appomattox (about 500 feet away, measured in a direct line); Buckingham Courthouse (approx. 0.8 miles away); Confederate Soldiers of Buckingham County (approx. 1.7 miles away); Thomas Jefferson’s Lost Courthouse (approx. 1.8 miles away); Buckingham County War Memorial (approx. 1.8 miles away); a different marker also named Thomas Jefferson’s Lost Courthouse (approx. 1.8 miles away); a different marker also named Thomas Jefferson's Lost Courthouse (approx. 1.8 miles away); a different marker also named Buckingham Courthouse (approx. 2.1 miles away).
 Touch for a list and map of all markers in Buckingham.

 Related marker.
 Click here for another marker that is related to this marker.
 Old Marker At This Location also titled "One-Room Schoolhouse".